kazburrel/lara-http-enums/README.md

 ## Description

-LaraHttpEnums is a simple, easy-to-use package that provides a collection of HTTP status codes, methods, and related enums to be used in your Laravel projects.
+LaraHttpEnums is a simple, easy-to-use package that provides a collection of HTTP status codes, methods and related enums to be used in your Laravel projects.
 This package helps streamline working with HTTP-related constants, improving readability and consistency in your code.

 ## Installation